The Beginner’s Guide to Talking About Family in English

 To start a family

 To start a family means to start having children.
-You might hear your parents ask you, “When are you and your husband/wife going to start a family?
-I want grandchildren!”
+You might hear your parents ask you:

-Or maybe your brother just sent a text and so you call your best friend saying, “I just heard that my brother and sister-in-law are planning to start a family.
-That means I’m going to become an aunt (or uncle) soon!”
+Or maybe your brother just sent a text and so you call your best friend saying:

 Don’t just memorize these words, though.
 The best way to learn family vocabulary is to see them used by real English speakers.

-The more you practice, the more you can talk freely about your lovely family.
-And if any of your relatives are about to start their own family, you’ll have more parties to attend and more opportunities to use this awesome vocabulary!
+The more you practice, the more you can talk freely about your family.
+And if any of your relatives are about to start their own family, you’ll have more parties to attend and more opportunities to use these words and expressions!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)